Feinstein Institutes for Medical Research: Contemporary research

 In 2002, CEO Kevin Tracey, published a research article on what he calls the inflammatory reflex.
 Ten years later, another research study published by the Institutes’ own Valentin Pavlov and Kevin Tracey revisits the topic of inflammatory reflex to investigate its relationship to the vagus nerve and how it relates to immune function and metabolic homeostasis.
 There is now a better understanding of potential therapeutic approaches for treating inflammatory-related conditions.

 In 2020, under Karina Davidson’s leadership, the Feinstein Institutes received a $1.7 million grant from the National Institute on Aging to study the impact behavior change interventions may have on the physical activity of older adults.
 Davidson has also assisted the Institutes in publishing over 250 peer-reviewed, published medical studies.

 Dr. Jesse Roth of the Feinstein Institutes for Medical Research was recognized in 2021 by the Journal of Clinical Investigation as one of the “Giants in Medicine” for his work in treating diabetes.
 Having been with the Institutes since 2000, Dr. Roth has worked to understand the insulin in both the brain and nervous system.

 A 2023 study led by Institutes’ researcher, Haicho Wang, focused on protein detection that may be able to fight against lethal infections within the body.
-The study’s findings paved the way for new monoclonal antibody therapies to be used in translational clinical trials as treatment for sepsis.
+The study's findings paved the way for new monoclonal antibody therapies to be used in translational clinical trials as treatment for sepsis.

 In 2024, the Feinstein Institutes for Medical Research published a study in Circulation Research on preclinical models using splenic focused ultrasound stimulation (sFUS).
 The study demonstrated that sFUS can reduce inflammation and alleviate symptoms of pulmonary arterial hypertension (PAH), a condition for which no cure currently exists.
 That same year the company began working on new endometriosis research that aims to develop a non-invasive FDA-approved method for diagnosing the medical condition.

 A large-scale study by the Feinstein Institutes found that liquid thickening does not benefit elderly patients with dementia who have swallowing difficulties.
 Analyzing the medical records of 9,000 patients with an average age of 86, the study found no significant impact on length of stay, readmission rates, or mortality.
 While patients consuming thickened liquids were less likely to require ventilators, they were more prone to developing pneumonia and other respiratory complications.

+Researchers at the Feinstein Institutes for Medical Research conducted a study on the mechanisms of sepsis-induced liver injury, reporting evidence of gut-liver cellular interactions that may contribute to organ damage during sepsis.

 Double neural bypass

-The Feinstein Institutes for Medical Research’s Double Neural Bypass tool, developed by Professor Chad Bouton and his team, combines microchips implanted in the brain’s motor and sensory areas with AI algorithms to restore movement and sensation in individuals with paralysis.
+The Feinstein Institutes for Medical Research's Double Neural Bypass tool, developed by Professor Chad Bouton and his team, combines microchips implanted in the brain's motor and sensory areas with AI algorithms to restore movement and sensation in individuals with paralysis.
 Keith Thomas, paralyzed since 2020, became the first participant in the Institutes’ clinical trial in 2023 and has since reportedly regained movement and sensation.